-The Astronomy and Astrophysics Research Group at Florida Tech is concerned primarily with observational and theoretical studies of white dwarf stars, M dwarf stars and cataclysmic variable systems.
-During your study at Florida Tech you have an opportunity to undertake exciting independent or collaborative (with a peer or professor) research in a topic of your choosing, gaining practical experience for an enhanced job search portfolio and the perfect preparation for graduate and professional school and employment.
+The Astronomy and Astrophysics Research Group at Florida Tech is concerned primarily with observational and theoretical studies of white dwarf stars, M dwarf stars, and cataclysmic variable systems.
+During your study at Florida Tech you have an opportunity to undertake exciting collaborative research with a peer or professor or work independently in a topic of your choosing, gaining practical experience for an enhanced job search portfolio and the perfect preparation for graduate and professional school and employment.

-After receiving their astronomy and astrophysics degree, many of our students go on to master's and doctoral programs at Florida Tech and other prestigious universities, including Johns Hopkins, Dartmouth, MIT and Yale.
+After receiving their astrobiology degree, many of our students go on to master's and doctoral programs at Florida Tech and other prestigious universities, including Johns Hopkins, Dartmouth, and Yale.

-When considering astronomy schools, consider that the astronomy and astrophysics program at Florida Tech is the first ever in the world.
+When considering astronomy schools, consider that the Astronomy and Astrophysics program at Florida Tech was the world’s first ever.
 Students choose Florida Tech over other astronomy schools because we have one of the largest astronomy programs in the United States in terms of bachelor’s degrees awarded annually.
 Florida Tech is one of just two Florida universities listed by Peterson's Top Colleges for Science, with our department playing a prominent role in that distinction.

-The monthly Astronomy & Astrophysics Public Lecture Series gives our professors an opportunity to impart their knowledge to students and the community on topics of general interest.
-Professors highly encourage students to participate in research projects to gain hands-on observations with our telescopes or work with data from space-based observatories such as the Hubble Space telescope.
-These experiences are among the many reasons Florida Tech rises above other astronomy schools.
+The monthly Astronomy and Astrophysics Public Lecture Series gives our professors an opportunity to impart their knowledge to students and the community on topics of general interest.

-Students participating in astrophysics and astronomy internships have monitored the Deep Impact Mission’s collision at Kitt Peak National Observatory, worked with the Relativistic Heavy Ion Collider at Brookhaven National Laboratory and helped to develop and test new night-vision optics used by the U.S. Army.
+Students participating in astrophysics and astronomy internships have monitored the Deep Impact Mission’s collision at Kitt Peak National Observatory, worked with the Relativistic Heavy Ion Collider at Brookhaven National Laboratory, and helped develop and test new night-vision optics used by the US Army.

 In addition to astrophysics or astronomy internships, astronomy and astrophysics students are encouraged to utilize Florida Tech’s F.W.
-Olin Observatory, which houses the Ortega Telescope (the largest research-grade telescope on Florida) to take part in research projects.
+Olin Observatory, which houses the Ortega telescope to take part in research projects.
 These projects may entail hands-on observations with our telescopes, or working with data from space-based observatories such as the Hubble Space Telescope, the Chandra X-Ray Observatory, or the Kepler Observatory.